cooljasonmelton/my-actual-task-app/README.md

 # My Actual Task App

-My Actual Task App is a full-stack productivity dashboard I’m building to keep my day organised.
+My Actual Task App is my actual task map, a full-stack productivity dashboard I’m building to keep my day organized.
 It combines a modern React frontend with a lightweight Express + SQLite backend so I can iterate quickly while keeping everything in one repo.
-The app highlights the tasks I care about (priority stars, flexible status buckets), lets me soft delete without losing data, and even keeps my browser awake when I’m in focus mode.
+The app highlights tasks I care about (priority stars, flexible status buckets, drag-and-drop reordering), lets me soft delete without losing data, and has convienence features like keyboard accessibility and a toggle to keep my browser awake.

 ## ✨ Highlights